NVSL/CSE141pp-Tool-Moneta/README.md

 **Block Size:** The size of each cache line.
 (Default: 64 Bytes)
 **Lines to Output:** The maximum number of memory accesses to record.
 Larger numbers will take longer to run.
 (Default: 100,000,000)
 **Executable Path:** Path to the executable to trace (Default: "./Examples/build/sorting")
-**Name for Output:** Name to save the trace as (Default: "Baseline") **Trace Everything:** Trace all memory accesses in the program
+**Name for Output:** Name to save the trace as (Default: "Baseline")
+**Trace Everything:** Trace all memory accesses in the program

 Input your desired values and press `Generate Trace`.
 This will create a trace in the box using the name you specified.
 All files related to the trace can be found in the `/setup/converter/outfiles` directory.

+If **Trace Everything** is enabled, the name of your trace can be found with parentheses surrounding it indicating that it's a full trace.

 # Analyzing a Trace

 From the box on the right, select your desired trace and press `Load Trace`.

+If this is tagged trace and there are tags or it's full trace, a plot should display.

+The plot plots all data points in the trace with time/index on the x-axis and memory address on the y-axis

+The top menubar contains zooming controls.
+From left to right:
+x,y checkboxes - When enabled, allows panning and zooming in the corresponding directions (Both means normal zooming/panning)
+Pan & Zoom     - When selected, allows panning and zooming
+Zoom to Selection - When selected, zooms to window chosen by click and drag
+Square Selection  - When selected, only displays points in window chosen by click and drag
+Delete Selection  - When selected, display all points Reset Zoom        - Move window back to original limits determined by all data in trace

+Legend contains checkboxes to turn on/off corresponding points
+The frequency of each type of access is display near each point

+The green line on the left depicts the cache size - a product of cache lines * block size

+A list of checkboxes follow to turn on/off certain tags/data structures in the trace
+With zoom to selection buttons next to each to display the minimum window containing all accesses to said data structure

 TODO

 # Deleting a Trace

 From the box on the right, select the traces you want to delete.
 Note that you can select multiple traces by holding `Shift` or `Ctrl` while clicking.
-Pressing `Delete Trace` will permanently remove all files related to the selected traces.
+Clicking `Delete Trace` will permanently remove all files related to the selected traces.

 ## For Devs Only